AbsolutelyLudicrous/schoolwork/transy-letters/hey-teachers-update-to-names-and-pronouns.markdown

 Hey hey hey

-If you're getting this email, it's because I'm out to you as trasngender.
+If you're getting this email, it's because I'm out to you as transgender.

 I just need to update you on two things, names and pronouns.